-If you earn 8.01 credit and then enroll in 8.012 (the advanced version of 8.01), the 12 units of credit initially given for 8.01 will convert to 6 units of unrestricted elective credit.
+If you earn 8.01 credit from an IB score and then enroll in 8.012 (the advanced version of 8.01), the 12 units of credit initially given for 8.01 will convert to 6 units of unrestricted elective credit.
 You will also receive 12 units of credit for a passing grade in 8.012.

 - Humanities, Arts and Social Sciences: IB exam credit cannot be used to satisfy any part of the HASS Requirement.
 However, each grade of 7 on an IB Higher Level examination in fields designated Humanities, Arts, or Social Sciences at MIT earns 9 units of unrestricted elective credit.
 For grades lower than 7, no credit is given.
 No credit is given for IB exams in Business and Management or Information Technology in a Global Society.